chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 - Refer to [Performance Benchmarks](/automate/ha_performance_benchmarks) for more details on the hardware requirements.
 - Make sure the hardware requirement is not less than the recommended [Minimum Hardware Requirement](/automate/ha_on_premises_deployment_prerequisites/#minimum-hardware-requirement)
 - Contact your network manager to set up the above pre-requisites.
+- We recommended that all the hardware/VMs be in the same region/data center.
 {{< /note >}}

 ### Minimum Hardware Requirement